The Sydney Opera House, The Rocks, the Botanical Gardens, and West Side Story

 After breakfast, we visited the iconic Sydney Opera House for a private tour.
 Groundbreaking for this magnificent structure began on March 1, 1959 and was completed in 1973.
 The opera house is the home to Opera Australia, The Australian Ballet, the Sydney Theater Company, the Sydney Symphony Orchestra, and others.

 It was designed by Jorn Utzon, but completed by Peter Hall due to circumstances that overshadowed the building of the opera house, causing Utzon to be forced out and resign.
-Sadly, he never returned to Australia to see his design completed, but he did live long enough to see it named a UNESCA World Heritage Site.
+Sadly, he never returned to Australia to see his design completed, but he did live long enough to see it named a UNESCO World Heritage Site.

 Our tour guide explained how the structure was built.
 It features a series of over 900,000 precast concrete shells forming the roofs.
 It is supported on concrete piers that sink at least 82 feet into the ground.
 The shells are not all white (ice), but also include beige colored ones (cream) so the overall look from the distance is not stark white and instead becomes “ice cream” colored.